20 ways to pay less tax: cut your Income Tax, Council Tax, and Inheritance Tax

 Check your tax code

 Your tax code is a series of letters and numbers that determine what your Personal Allowance is.
 This is how much you can earn before Income Tax kicks in.

 For most people in 2020-221, their tax code will be 1250L if they have one job or pension.

 This code indicates that the taxpayer is under 65, earns less than 100,000 and so is entitled to £12,500 Personal Allowance before they begin paying Income Tax on their earnings.

 You should double-check your tax code each year to make sure you aren’t on the wrong one, as you may then be paying too much to HM Revenue & Customs.

 If you find that more tax has been collected than you needed to pay, claim your money back!
 To do this, you will need to contact HMRC in writing.

 You should enclose relevant copies of forms like P60s and P45s, as well as an explanation of why you believe you are owed a refund.

 Use your Personal Savings Allowance

-You can up to £1,000 in interest from savings without paying any tax.
+You can earn up to £1,000 in interest from savings without paying any tax.

-The Personal Savings Allowance (PSA) is applied automatically and is £1,000 for basic rate taxpayers and £500 for higher rate taxpayers.
+The Personal Savings Allowance (PSA) is applied automatically and is £1,000 for Basic Rate taxpayers and £500 for Higher Rate taxpayers (Additional Rate earners get nothing).

 Current accounts, fixed-rate bonds and regular savers, credit unions, peer-to-peer platforms, corporate bonds and Government bonds are covered by the PSA.

 Given the low level of interest rates at the moment, you'd need upwards of £40,000 in a best buy savings account to even get close to exceeding the PSA for basic-rate taxpayers.

 Once you've crossed the £1,000 / £500 threshold, you should put your other savings in an ISA.